algorithm-archivists/algorithm-archive/chapters/computational_physics/euler/backward_euler.md

 ### Backward Euler Method

 Unlike the forward Euler Method above, the backward Euler Method is an *implicit method*, which means that it results in a system of equations to solve.
-Luckily, we know how to solve systems of equations (*hint*: [Thomas Algorithm](../computational_mathematics/matrix_methods/thomas.md), [Gaussian Elimination](../computational_mathematics/matrix_methods/gaussian_elimination.md))
+Luckily, we know how to solve systems of equations (*hint*: [Thomas Algorithm](../../computational_mathematics/matrix_methods/thomas/thomas.md), [Gaussian Elimination](../../computational_mathematics/matrix_methods/gaussian_elimination/gaussian_elimination.md))

+MORE TO COME!!!